Configure DMARC using cPanel

 Summary - which one?

-Entry level web hosting services do not do much more that provide a web site, and email is usually bought as a separate service.
+Entry level web hosting services do not do much more than provide a web site, and email is usually bought as a separate service.
 As businesses outgrow entry level web hosting, the realities that larger business face become more evident.

 If you operate a web site via cPanel which includes email, and you intend to use services like Webdisk and automated SSL, it is probably less effort to use your web server as an authoritative web server.

 If you want to provide extra security against a malicious person hacking your authoritative nameserver, consider managing things at your domain name supplier.
 This will mean copying records from cPanel however, and may limit how your SSL certificate works.
+Also, our ability to restore services in the event of authoritative nameservers depend on us being able to reach you.